ibliskavka/scheduled-ec2-reboot/README.md

 Lambda execution errors can be found in the AWS Lambda console.
 Search for the lambda function who's name starts with `{StackName}-ScheduledReboot-{...}` and check the Monitoring tab for execution history and error rates.

 Additional Information: [RebootInstances Service Reference](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_RebootInstances.html)

+## Removal

+To remove the lambda, simply delete the CloudFormation stack.